Kevin-RB/todo-app/README.md

 https://kr-todo-app-to-moon.netlify.app/

 ## About
- - The application was built using JavaScript, Tailwind, Babel and Webpack.
+ - This application was built using JavaScript, Tailwind, Babel and Webpack.
  - Responsive implemented thanks to the TailwindCss utility classes

   Dependencies: